census-instrumentation/opencensus-website/content/stats.md

 +++

-Application and request metrics are important indicators to determine whether a service is working as expected or not.
+Application and request metrics are important indicators of availibility.
+Custom metrics can provide insights into how availability indicators impact user experience or the business.
-Custom metrics can provide insights into how availability indicators impact the business.
-Collected data can help automatically generate alerts at an outage or trigger better scheduling decisions to scale up a service automatically upon high demand.
+Collected data can help automatically generate alerts at an outage or trigger better scheduling decisions to scale up a deployment automatically upon high demand.

 Stats collection allows users to collect custom metrics and provide a set of predefined metrics through the framework integrations.
 Collected data can be multidimensional and it can be filtered and grouped by [tags](/tags).

-Stats collection separates:
+Stats collection reqires two steps:

 * Definition of measures and recording of data points.
-* Definition of views and aggregation of the recorded data.
+* Definition and registeration of views to aggregate the recorded values.

 ---

 ## Measures

-A measure represents a type of metric to be recorded.
-For example, request latency in µs and request size in kB/s are examples of measures to collect from a server.
+A measure represents a metric type to be recorded.
+For example, request latency in µs and request size in KBs are examples of measures to collect from a server.
 All measures are identified by a name and also have a description and a unit.
 Libraries and frameworks can define and export measures for their end users to collect data on the provided measures.

-Below, there is an example measure for HTTP latency in microseconds:
+Below, there is an example measure that represents HTTP latency in ms:

 ```
 RequestLatecy = {